Chindeni is terrific for travelers seeking a stylish lodge with all the creature comforts, in addition to a remote location and great game viewing!

 Chindeni Bushcamp is owned and run by The Bushcamp Company.
-This company operates six superb bushcamps in the remote southern region of the South Luangwa, among them YZ favourites Chamilandu and Bilimungwe.
+This company operates six superb bushcamps in the remote southern region of the South Luangwa, among them YZ favorites Chamilandu and Bilimungwe.
 It also runs the excellent Mfuwe Lodge!
 Accommodation at Chindeni is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, toiletries, and a laundry service.
 The camp is open from May to December every year.

 ACCESS & LOCATION: